 The veggie has vitamin A which is a key to good sight and vision.

-Nutrition Facts of Romaine Lettuce
+Nutrition Facts of Romaine Lettuce for Guinea Pigs

 Romaine lettuce is a potent nutrient green, and this is evident in the following numerous nutrients:

-- Vitamin A – another critical vitamin.
+- Vitamin A – Another critical vitamin.
 It is a powerful antioxidant that gets rid of free radicals in addition to boosting eyesight and vision.

-- Dietary fiber – fiber is key to a sound digestive system and it also prevents conditions such as constipation and upset stomach.
+- Dietary fiber – Fiber is key to a sound digestive system and it also prevents conditions such as constipation and upset stomach.

-- Potassium – this is a heart-related mineral that aids the heart muscles to move or contract with ease.
+- Potassium – This is a heart-related mineral that aids the heart muscles to move or contract with ease.

-- Vitamin K – this is a vitamin that not only helps in calcium synthesis but also aids in blood clotting.
+- Vitamin K – This is a vitamin that not only helps in calcium synthesis but also aids in blood clotting.
 It equally helps to prevent mineral loss in the bones and fractures.

 Just because romaine lettuce is packed with so many nutrients and has numerous benefits, it still has a few health risks.

-- Possible chemical threat – depending on your source for the vegetable, it could contain some chemicals that are not safe for your guinea pig’s consumption.
+- Possible chemical threat – Depending on your source for the vegetable, it could contain some chemicals that are not safe for your guinea pig’s consumption.
 The best way to deal with this is to wash the veggies before feeding them to your pet.

-- Heavy metals – this is another genuine concern from romaine lettuce.
+- Heavy metals – This is another genuine concern from romaine lettuce.
 Heavy metals can be fatal for your guinea pig.
 However, this is a risk that is also dependent on where you will get your romaine lettuce.

 Quick Facts on Romaine Lettuce